gasche/popl2016-papers/README.md

-Note: the [POPL'16 website][popl2016-accepted], powered by the increasingly convenient [conf.researchr](http://conf.researchr.org/) platform, has nice eye-candy display of paper abstract on click, etc, and they have the ability give links to the article preprint.
-Unfortunately, we couldn't find any information on how to contribute such links, so git repositories still remain the most convenient way to help crowd-source the preprint-gathering activity.
-We hope to be able to integrate links contributed here to their platform, to benefit an even larger audience.
+Note: the [POPL'16 website][popl2016-accepted], powered by the increasingly convenient [conf.researchr](http://conf.researchr.org/) platform, has nice eye-candy display of paper abstract on click, etc, and they also have the ability to link to article preprints.
+Unfortunately, we couldn't find any information on how to contribute such links, so git repositories still remain the most convenient way to help crowd-source preprint gathering.
+We hope to be able to contribute the links contributed here to their platform, to benefit an even larger audience.

 ## POPL 2016